yashwant-das/java-revisit/session-21-23/ClassObjectExample.md

-# Let's create a simple example to illustrate the concepts of a class and an object in Java:
+# Let's create a simple example to illustrate the concepts of a class and an object in Java

 ```java
 // Define a class named "Person"